7 Top Pick of The Best Half Helmet

 • Comfortable microfiber lining

-• Made from composite shell matrix, stronger than polycarbonate
+• Made from a composite shell matrix, stronger than polycarbonate

 • DOT half helmet approved